lapism/search/README.md

 # SearchView

-Next version 5.0 will be ASAP on jCenter.
+Do not fork it.
+It will be changed to working version 5.0 in few days !!!

-Persistent SearchView Library like Play Store.
+Persistent SearchView Library from Play Store.
-Check the [sample project](https://github.com/lapism/SearchView/tree/master/sample/src/main/java/com/lapism/searchview/sample) very thoroughly !!!

 Features: Material Design, Toolbar / Menu item version, History, Styling.
 Google Material Design Pattern: